Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 The principle of interest-free lending is taught throughout the Bible, it was followed by Christians until the Middle Ages and is still followed by Jews and Muslims today.
 It was canonised at the first Nicaea Council in 235 AD.
 Pope Sixtus V condemned the practice of charging interest as “Detestable to God and man, damned by the sacred canons and contrary to Christian charity."

-Liberty Trust was established in 1989 because NZ households and churches in debt were struggling and had no alternative than to accept the exorbitant interest being charged by the world's financial systems.
-We knew the solution was to follow the Bible's commands.
-By sowing and reaping and stewardship and working together we have been able to lend over $80 million interest-free to release God's people from burdensome debt into liberty.
+Liberty Trust was established in 1989 because NZ households and churches in debt were struggling and had no alternative other than to pay the exorbitant interest being charged by the world's financial systems.
+We knew God had a better way.
+Through sowing and reaping and stewardship and generosity we have been able to follow God's commands to lend to each other without interest.
+We have now lent over $100 million interest-free (Sept 2025) to release God's people from burdensome debt into liberty.
 Our vision is for interest-free liberty for every New Zealand church and home.

 Some more Bible verses about interest-free lending: